Snehapattar22/100DaysofCloud/README.md

 Cloud computing has revolutionized the way we build, deploy, and manage applications.
 The 100 Days of Cloud Series is a structured approach to help you master key concepts, tools, and services in the cloud ecosystem.
 Each day, we'll dive into a specific topic, providing hands-on tutorials, explanations, and practical insights.

 ## Getting Started
-# 100 Days of Cloud Series Schedule
+# 100 Days of Cloud Series

-# Day 1: Learnt about how to create azure student account and how to redeem the 100$ credits in azure.
+**Day 1: Learnt about how to create azure student account and how to redeem the 100$ credits in azure.

 **Day 2: Azure Budgets and Cost Management** <ComingSoon>
 - Understand effective cost management in Azure.